rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 ### Comparative complexity

 A "type enthusiast" will associate types with correctness, even formal verification.
-IMO, words "messy" and "type" are self contradictory.
+To me, words "messy" and "type" are self contradictory.
+TS "types" support some interesting features but are a mess.

 I want to contrast the above `===` and `eq` examples against a programming language that has been designed around types from the beginning.
-An example could be Elm, PureScript, or Haskell (I am not that familiar with ReasonML or OCaml).
+An example could be an FP language like Elm, PureScript, or Haskell (I am not that familiar with ReasonML or OCaml).
 These language have much simpler types.
 The safety around equality does not require any special narrowing semantics.
 You get it for free in any DIY function that has 2 arguments sharing the same generic type (only they call it polymorphic not generic).

 One underlying reason for this is the lack of complex subtyping and OO features. `eq(x,y)` will not compile if `x` and `y` have different types.
 There is no way to unify `x` and `y` to some supertype because there are no subtypes or supertypes.